about us

 Catalina Scotti || artist

-Catalina Scotti is a self-taught artist and graphic designer.
+Catalina Scotti (BA) is an artist and graphic designer.
 Her work as a graphic designer has been focused on the digital world and in her paintings she works on topics related to the world of the unconscious and dreams.
 How images flourish creating imaginary worlds that connect her with the inner and outer world.
 She has been studying Jung's theories and the unconscious since 2017.
 She started studying with Anima Mundi School in 2021 and now she is a guest-artist in the course of Reclaiming the Mythical Feminine and the creation of the school’s archive of images and motifs emerging from the depths.
-She is currently applying to do a Bachelor of Art at the Royal Academy of the Art in the Netherlands.
+She is currently a Fine Arts student at the Royal Academy of the Art in the Netherlands.

 Roots: Catalina was born and raised in Viña del Mar, Chile.
 Her paternal ancestors are from the North of Italy (Turin) and her maternal line is from Spain.
 From both lines Catalina has Mapuches indigenous roots from the central valley of Aconcagua Chile.